Glasenberg's dealmaker renown at mercy of Qatar

 With fee income in retreat after a 25 percent fall in worldwide M&A volumes in the first half of the year, such pay days are more important than ever for bankers struggling to bring in revenue for their increasingly cost-conscious employers.

 The combination of Glencore and Xstrata would rank as the biggest-ever done deal in a sector littered with the skeletons of failed deals.
-These include the $144.5 billion hostile bid for Rio Tinto by BHP Billiton in 2008, and BHP Billiton’s more recent $39.7 billion offer for Canada’s Potash.
+These include the $144.5 billion hostile bid for Rio Tinto (RIO.L) by BHP Billiton in 2008, and BHP Billiton’s more recent $39.7 billion offer for Canada’s Potash (POT.TO).

 Glasenberg is not the only executive to have been exposed by the failure to get “Glenstrata” blessed by shareholders.